Aravind-Jalda/interview-prep/DNS-Networking/dns-networking-scenario-q&a.md

 ---

 ## 1. Website is not accessible.
-What will you do?
+What will you do?..

 - Check DNS
 - Check IP